readium/readium-js-viewer/README.md

 ## How to use (RequireJS bundles / AMD modules)

-The `build-output` directory contains common CSS styles, as well as two distinct folders:
+The `build-output` directory contains two distinct folders:

 ### Single bundle